Bomana War Cemetery at Bomana off the Bomana Road, at the edge of Berry

 During early 1942, an Australian medical

 unit established a war cemetery at this location.
-During the war and postwar, the Australian Army Graves Service consolidated battlefield graves to Bomana for permanent burial, including war dead from the Kokoda Trail, Battle of the beachheads at Buna, Gona and Sananada and elsewhere in Papua and Bougainville.
+During the war and postwar, the Australian Army Graves Service consolidated battlefield graves to Bomana for permanent burial, including war dead from the Kokoda Trail, Battle of the beachheads including Buna, Gona and Sananada and elsewhere in Papua New Guinea and Bougainville.

 Bomana War Cemetery contains 3,823 Commonwealth graves from the Second World War, 700 of them unidentified.
 There is one non-war burial and one Dutch foreign national buried at Bomana.
 The cemetery is administered as a Commonwealth War Cemetery.
 Other Commonwealth War Cemeteries in Papua New Guinea (PNG) are the Lae War Cemetery, Bitapaka War Cemetery (Rabaul War Cemetery) and Samarai